melissaboiko/myougiden/README.md

 Then, you need to compile the dictionary database at least once:

+    $ sudo updatedb-myougiden -f
     # This command downloads and compile JMdict.
-It's a bit heavy...
-    $ sudo updatedb-myougiden -f
-    # go have some coffee...
+    # It's a bit heavy, go have some coffee...

 That's it, have fun!